Xilinx/xup_compute_acceleration/docs/Graph_lab.md

    patch -s -p0 < ~/xup_compute_acceleration/sources/graph_lab/graph.patch
    ```

-   This patch a) sets the AWS-F1 platform as default, b) specifies to use DDR memory (instead of HMB) and c) enables profiling as well as debug
+   This patch a) sets the AWS-F1 platform as default, b) specifies to use DDR memory (instead of HBM) and c) enables profiling as well as debug

 1. Copy `xrt.ini`